Anxiety And Fatigue: New Research Finds Link

 Mental Exertion Can Cause Fatigue More Quickly Than Physical Exertion Alone, research finds

-Research by Ranjana Mehta, Ph.D., assistant professor at the Texas A&M Health Science Center School of Public Health found that mental exertion, such as worry, can cause our bodies to become fatigued much sooner than physical exertion only.
+Research by Ranjana Mehta, Ph.D., assistant professor at the Texas A&M Health Science Center School of Public Health found that mental exertion, such as anxiety and worry, can cause our bodies to become fatigued much sooner than physical exertion only.
 This research demonstrates why behaving overly apprehensively can cause fatigue, and much sooner than if we weren't worrying.

 Behaving anxiously takes a physical toll, which is why being overly worried can cause a person to feel exhausted even though her normal physical activities haven't changed.